If you’re a Spotify Premium subscriber — get you, fancy pants — did you know you can stream music from the command line

-Now I know what you’re thinking: there is an official, sanctified, and (somewhat regularly) updated Spotify for Linux client for the desktop.
+Now, I know what you’re thinking: there is an official, sanctified, and (somewhat regularly) updated Spotify for Linux client.
 It’s even available as a Snap.
 Why should you use a command line app of all things?

 And you’re right.

 Well, half right.

-Well, maybe not even half right because the official Spotify desktop app is aab outright, absolute, never ending garbage fire.
+Well, maybe not even half right because the official Spotify desktop app is a never ending garbage fire of lag and disappointment.

 Don’t get me wrong, it works (sometimes) but it runs poorly.
-And while it might integrate with Linux DEs to the point I can smush a keyboard media key to skip a track, that’s only really useful if the thing plays some music to skip in the first place!
+And while it might integrate with Linux DEs to the point I can hit a keyboard button to skip a track I have to say: that ability is only useful if the blasted thing loads for me to play music to skip in the first place!

 ncspot is a CLI Spotify Player

 ncspot, source code for which you’ll find up on Github.

-But it works well, which is all I really care about as I like to listen to music, not stare at it.
+But ncspot works very well, which is all I really care about as I like to listen to music, not stare at it.

-Helpfully the app even boasts support for MPRIS, i.e. media player controls available on most Linux desktop environments:
+Helpfully, the app even boasts support for MPRIS, i.e. media player controls available on most Linux desktop environments:

-And it can be configured with keybindings too — neat!
+And it can be configured to use keybindings too, for extra sass.

-Oh, I haven’t even mentioned that it’s super resource efficient yet, either!
+I haven’t even mentioned how it’s super resource efficient yet, either: